Call for your free strategy session – (713) 970-1300

 Your coworker is confusing a rule dealing with income and gift tax rules with Medicaid rules – a common and financially dangerous mistake.

-What your colleague refers to is an exemption under the Federal Internal Revenue Code.
-Under that code the first $14,000 of gifts made in a given year to an individual are exempt from gift tax.
-The exemption provides a means for wealthier families to distribute wealth by reducing the size of their estate taxable at death.
-But that exemption does not apply to situations when applying for Medicaid benefits.
-Families wrongly believe the annual gift tax exemption shields them from Medicaid’s transfer penalty if nursing home care is needed sometime in the future.
+Your co-worker refers to an exemption under the Federal Internal Revenue Code.
+Under that code, the first $19,000 of gifts made in a given year to an individual are exempt from gift tax.
+The exemption allows families to distribute wealth by reducing the size of their estate taxable at death.

-The opposite is true.
+It doesn’t.
+In fact, the opposite is true.

 Related Posts